derrickburt/derrickburt.github.io/opengis/ctCovid/ctCovid.md

 ![image2](Photos/Parallel.png)

-Additionally, the authors' compare the [Social Vulnerability Index](https://www.atsdr.cdc.gov/placeandhealth/svi/index.html) in high and low accessibility areas.
+Additionally, the authors compare the [Social Vulnerability Index](https://www.atsdr.cdc.gov/placeandhealth/svi/index.html) in high and low accessibility areas.
 This portion of the analysis is not included in the Jupyter notebook.

 ### Replicating the Notebook for Connecticut